usnistgov/feasst/dev/README.rst

 Pull requests
 --------------------------------------------------------------------------------

-To create a pull request, fork the usnistgov repo, create a new branch with your changes, and add the pull request, as detailed in https://opensource.com/article/19/7/create-pull-request-github
+To create a pull request, fork the usnistgov repo, create a new branch with your changes, and add the pull request.

 To incorporate the pull request into feasst
 - git fetch usnistgov pull/ID/head:BRANCHNAME